craftercms/docs/source/site-administrators/studio/rte-setup.rst

 Rich Text Editor (RTE TinyMCE 2) Setup
 ======================================

-Crafter CMS provides support for TinyMCE 2.
+CrafterCMS provides support for TinyMCE 2.
 This section details how to setup RTE (TinyMCE 2).

 --------------------------------------------------------------------------------
 What Out-of-the-Box Functionality Does Crafter Studio's RTE (TinyMCE 2) Support?